ivnvxd/pyquest/README.md

 #### Deque <a id="deque"></a>

-The `deque` class implements a double-ended queue that supports adding and removing elements from either end in _O_(1) time (non-amortized).
+The `deque` class implements a double-ended queue that supports adding and removing elements from either end in _O(1)_ time (non-amortized).
 Because deques support adding and removing elements from either end equally well, they can serve both as `queues` and as `stacks`.

 Python’s `deque` objects are implemented as doubly-linked lists.
 This gives them excellent and consistent performance for inserting and deleting elements, but poor _O_(_n_) performance for randomly accessing elements in the middle of the stack.

+_Properties of a Deque:_

+- `Ordered`: Deques are ordered collections, which means that the items in a deque have a specific order, and that order will not change unless the deque is modified.
+- `Mutable`: Deques are mutable, which means that the items in a deque can be changed after the deque is created.
+- `Heterogeneous`: Deques can contain items of different types, including other deques.
+- `Dynamic`: Deques can grow and shrink in size as needed.

 ```python